Replacing a radiator isn’t something we think about much, and often in our redecorating endeavours, we simply go around our old and faithful units.

 However, if you do have doubts then it’s best you call an expert.
 We can’t be responsible for those wallpaper-destroying jets, pools of black water or icicles on the end of your nose!

-If you’d like a recommendation for a local tradesman just give us a call or have a look at our ‘Find An Installer’ page which can help you find one of the best-rated plumbers in your area.
+If you’d like a recommendation for a local tradesman just give us a call to see if we can help you find one of the best-rated plumbers in your area.
 Our extensive trade community can each perform your radiator replacement to the very highest standards – that’s why they have the Only Radiators seal of approval.

 Still determined?
 We salute you!